-Applied Social Psychology (Master)
+Applied Psychological Science (Master)

-The co-operative option in applied social psychology is one of two co-op graduate programs at Memorial.
 The program is highly specialized and enrolement is competitive.
 Candidates for the applied social psychology program already hold a bachelor degree in either science or arts.

-The scheduling of the two work terms, alternating with four academic terms, allows students to gain practical experience while they study the fundamentals of social research.
+The scheduling of the two mandatory work terms, alternating with four academic terms, allows students to gain practical experience while they study the fundamentals of social research.

-|*AT = Academic Term; WT = Work Term|
+|AT - Academic Term; WT = Work Term|

 MAPS work terms are 12-16 weeks in duration, full-time, and paid (according to the employing organization’s salary structure).